 Given the recent Commonwealth listing and the preceding, long history of statutory protection in NSW, it is arguable that much has really been achieved in terms of sustainable management of free-ranging koala populations.
 Indeed, mitigating the processes that threaten the viability and survival of free-ranging koala populations is not a straightforward task.
 However, we do know what the problems are, and the knowledge is there to enable such matters to be managed more sustainably.
-In this context and with regard managed more sustainably.
 In this context and with regard to background studies (outlined in Section 2.3) that inform this Plan, the following management issues will need to be addressed in order to ensure a sustainable future for koalas inhabiting the Campbelltown LGA:

-- ongoing loss of PKFTs along with fragmentation/modification of important habitat areas supporting resident koala populations increasing numbers of koala mortalities due to vehicle-strike and domestic dog attacks bushfire management.
+- ongoing loss of PKFTs along with fragmentation/ modification of important habitat areas supporting resident koala populations - 2. increasing numbers of koala mortalities due to vehicle-strike and domestic dog attacks - 3. bushfire management.